+Adam Chandler

-Adam Chandler Portfolio Manager
+Portfolio Manager

-Adam has more than 20 years' experience in financial markets, having previously worked as an analyst and Portfolio Manager with UBS's Fundamental Investment Group and at a London-based, absolute return fund.
-In the earlier stages of his career, Adam worked in investment banking at UBS in Sydney and London, advising on mergers, acquisitions, and capital raisings.
+Adam has more than 25 years' experience in financial markets, having previously worked as an analyst and Portfolio Manager with UBS's Fundamental Investment Group and at a London-based, absolute return fund.
+In the earlier stages of his career, Adam worked in investment banking at Credit Suisse First Boston, and at UBS in Sydney and London, advising on mergers and acquisitions, and capital raisings.